 Your legs may be very sore at this point, but there’s no stopping yet.
 The trail drops into a saddle after The Catwalk, where you then begin a steep climb to the Benson Plateau.
 Once you hit about 3,700 feet, you’ll drop again to a crossing of Ruckel Creek.
 You’ll wade or hop rocks to get across, where you’ll eventually come to a trail junction with Ruckel Creek Trail.

 Take a left here and start down, where you will finally catch a break although your toes may get sore at this point.
-High above Ruckel Creek you will enjoy hanging meadows that are filled with wildflowers in the spring.
-After around 2 miles or so, you will be marveled by two great view points.
+High above Ruckel Creek, you will enjoy hanging meadows that are filled with wildflowers in the spring.
+After around 2 miles or so, you will be marveled by two great viewpoints.
 One looking south to Mount Hood, with the second looking north to Mount Rainier, Mount Adams, Mount Saint Helens, and of course the beautiful Columbia River Gorge.
 You will then discover a Native American sacred site with ancient stone pits as the trail continues to switchback down, passing through a gorgeous moss-covered field of talus and scree.

 Eventually after walking downhill, and very exhausted at this point you will come to the Ruckel Creek Trailhead and the paved Historic Columbia River Highway Trail.
 Take a left, where you will cross the Ruckel Creek Bridge and head west.
-Just beyong the bridge, a few hundred feet or so, you will find the Gorge Trail #400.
+Just beyond the bridge, a few hundred feet or so, you will find the Gorge Trail #400.
 Turn onto this trail, walk uphill just a bit and past the campground you can return to your vehicle.

 Guidebooks that cover Ruckle Ridge Loop